resource-watch/slate/source/includes/api/_widget.md

 - Use a single value, like `rw`, if you want to show only widgets that have `rw` as one of their applications.
 - Use a comma separated list, like `rw,prep`, if you want to show only widgets that have `rw` or `prep` as one of their applications.
-- Use a @ separated list, like `rw@prep`, if you want to show only widgets that have both `rw` and `prep` as their applications.
-- None of the filters require exact matching - a widget that simultaneously contain the applications `rw`, `prep` and `gfw` would match all 3 filters above.
+- Note that the the filters do not need to match on the full application list.
+For example, the filters `rw,prep` and `rw@prep` will both match a widget with the application list `["rw", "prep", "gfw"]`.

 Please note that, unlike [getting all widgets](#getting-all-widgets) or [getting all widgets for a dataset](#getting-all-widgets-for-a-dataset), this endpoint does not come with paginated results, nor does it support [pagination](#pagination134), [filtering](#filters135) or [sorting](#sorting136) or [including related entities](#include-related-entities137) described in their respective sections.